Duplex unit destroyed after early morning fire

 The Baton Rouge Fire Department said crews were called to the home on Myrtle Walk just before 1 a.m..
 Only half of the duplex was occupied, and the three residents of that unit had safely escaped.

-The fire was mostly contained to the unit it started it, but there was damage to the building's walls and attic.
+The fire was mostly contained to the unit it started in, but there was damage to the building's walls and attic.
 The unit was destroyed.

 Trending News